 …but if you’d like to not worry about renewing your plan each year, feel free to check the box.
 Then click Purchase to move onto paying for your developer account.

 In order to publish on your behalf to your iTunes account, we will need full access to your developer account.
 As such, we require YOUR username and password for your developer account.
+This information needs to be uploaded to the Publishing Information page on your Control Panel (see below).
 At this time, there is not a separate user permissions setting that will allow us to fully publish on your behalf.
 Thus, please be sure to send us your credentials once you have fully setup your account.